MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/how-to-disable-tls-1-3-for-ad-and-ldap.md

 ---
 # How to disable TLS 1.3 for AD and LDAP

-The Windows updates KB5014668 and KB5014665 adds support for Transport Layer Security (TLS) 1.3 when using LDAP over SSL or when issuing the `StartTLS` command.
+The Windows updates KB5014668 and KB5014665 add support for Transport Layer Security (TLS) 1.3 when using LDAP over SSL or when issuing the `StartTLS` command.
 The updates are released on 6/21/2022.

 You may need to disable the TLS 1.3 support for compatibility reasons.
 This article introduces how to disable or re-enable the TLS 1.3 support.